cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

 ```
 It is worth keeping in mind that arrow functions will always be function expressions and are also anonymous function expressions.

-#### Binding of `this` with arrrow functions
+#### Binding of this with arrrow functions

-If you have done any noteworthy coding with JS, then you will have come across the issue with the `this` keyword.
-This was a particular point of confusion when it comes to programming wit the `this` keyword and has generated a lot of complaints from the developer community.
+If you have done any noteworthy coding with JS, then you will have come across the issue with the this keyword.
+This was a particular point of confusion when it comes to programming with the this keyword and has generated a lot of complaints from the developer community.
 As a result, the ES2015 implementation addressed this issue with the introduction of the arrow functions.
-To understand what the problem with the `this` keyword was in ES5, let's have a look at an example:
+To understand what the problem with the this keyword was in ES5, let's have a look at an example:

 ```javascript
 var person = {